 Have informal fun moments (weekly)

-In my experience, it was quite tough to create those moments internally with the team.
-That’s why we decided to start our team meeting with a fun activity of 10-15 minutes, where we are able to share more than just work.
+In my experience, creating those moments internally with the team was pretty tough.
+That’s why we decided to start our team meeting with a fun activity of 10-15 minutes, where we can share more than work.

-Every week, there is a different meeting owner who has to come up with new fun activities and games.
+Every week, a different meeting owner has to come up with new fun activities and games.
 Starting the meeting with this kind of ice-breaking activity brings powerful energy, and people are more engaged and effective in the sessions.
-I would recommend it to everyone, especially to those who think, “We already have so many things to review in those weekly meetings, we don’t have time for that.”
-Try it once, you’ll see how the energy and productivity are different afterward.
+I would recommend it to everyone, especially those who think, “We already have so many things to review in those weekly meetings; we don’t have time for that.”
+Try it once; you’ll see how the energy and productivity are different afterward.

 Team cohesion and employee happiness are worthwhile investments

-At the beginning there were only 30 people in the company — now there are 200 of them.
-As I mentioned, it’s becoming more and more challenging to organize these meetups, but it’s also the most exciting part: making sure the next summit is better than the previous one!
+In the beginning, there were only 30 people in the company — now there are 200.
+As I mentioned, organizing these meetups is becoming more challenging, but it’s also the most exciting part: making sure the next summit is better than the previous one!

-Of course, I’m aware that employee fulfillment and connection are not the only ingredients for retention.
-But they are key ingredients and shouldn’t be forgotten, especially as we all become more remote.
+Of course, employI’mfulfillment and connection are not the only ingredients for retention.
+But they are vital ingredients and shouldn’t be forgotteshouldn’tally as we all become more remote.

-It’s a worthy investment to organize these events and allocate resources to them, because it makes everyone at Gorgias feel included and connected.
-And I have no doubt, now, that it’s part of our responsibilities in People Ops.
+Organizing these event’s allocating resources to them is a worthy investment because it makes everyone at Gorgias feel included and connected.
+And I do not doubt that it’s part of our responsibilities in People Ops.